All Hallows' Eve 2: The Offering

+Descent

 A woman visits her friend to find her murdered and the killer still in the house.
 He stalks her but she escapes.
 Six weeks later, she is working late and boards an elevator to head home.
 The same man gets on and begins eyeing and eventually talking to the woman.
 Rattled, she stabs him to death with a pen.
 Once the elevator reaches the lobby, she sees the same man yet again, first as a police officer, then as a clerk.
 She screams as the two men are shown to be different people and the woman hallucinated the visages of the killer and murdered an innocent man.